 With your data safe and secure, it’s time to put it to work.
 Business Intelligence is the tool for 2018.
 Some tech experts have compared Business Intelligence to the internet in how transformative it can be for a business.
 This isn’t an opportunity you want to miss out on.
 Connect your applications in 2018 so your data can be turned into meaningful insights.

 To get started with Businses Intelligence, you’ll to align four parts.
 You’ll need a BI champion within your organization who can see the benefits and is motivated to get everything together.
 Then, you’ll need a strategy with input from each area of your business.
 After that you’ll need to figure our how you want to measure and what it is that matters to measure.
 The branch off of this is thinking outside the box.
-For more indepth on each step, check out this blog.

 Your company’s culture is an important piece to your success.
 Tech tools to foster that culture will take root in small businesses in 2018.
 These tools include communication tools like Slack, project and task tools like Asana, and happiness and feedback tools like TINYpulse.
 Modern ways to communicate, keep track of progress, and allow employees to provide feedback help to support an open and flexible culture.

 To get started with culture tools, you’ll need to define what it means to have a good culture within your organization.
 From there, implement tools that support open communication and feedback.
 A big things when implementing culture tools is adoption, so make sure part of your plan is to train your team on how to use it.
 You can get tips on implementation and a good stack from a tech consultant.

 Each of these tech trends has a way of improving a small business in their own way.
 Through these tools you can protect your assets, make better decisions, make your clients happier, and make your employees happier, too.